tvdboom/ATOM/docs_sources/user_guide/feature_engineering.md

 <a name="pca"></a>
 **Principal Components Analysis**<br>
-Applying PCA will reduce the dimensionality of the dataset by maximizing the variance of each dimension.
+Applying PCA reduces the dimensionality of the dataset by maximizing the variance of each dimension.
 The new features are called component 1, component 2, etc...
 PCA can be applied in two ways:

-* If the data is dense (i.e. not sparse), the estimator used is [PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html).
+* If the data is dense (i.e. not sparse), the estimator used is [PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.pca.html).
   Before fitting the transformer, the data is scaled to mean=0 and std=1 if it wasn't already.
 Read more in sklearn's [documentation](https://scikit-learn.org/stable/modules/decomposition.html#pca).
 * If the data is [sparse](../data_management/#sparse-data) (often the